Mhycka1/Mhycka1.github.io/index.md

 Hₐ: The distribution of proposed amendments is not uniform across all states or territories (i.e., some states or territories propose significantly more or fewer amendments than others).

+Here we drop any rows where the sponsor state is null and we then create a frequency table for the sponsor states and perform a chi squared test on the frequency table.

 ```python
 # Drop rows where sponsor_state_or_territory is NaN